Tanktics (1999 video game): Basics

 There are four main parts to make tanks in the game.
-The track determines what areas of terrain the tank can cross.
-These included wheels, tracks which can only cross basic terrain, such as stone, half-tracks, tracks which can cross desert, snow-mobiles, tracks which can cross over snow, boats, which can cross over water, and hover-crafts, tracks which can cross over anything without suffering the effects of the ground.
-Making tanks without tracks renders them immobile, similar to turrets.
-The engine determined not only how fast the tank can go, but how many weapons an individual tank can possess.
-Weapons weighed down a tank and made it slower, in effect a tank with a total of five engine power and three weapons would travel the same speed as a tank with a total engine power of two and no weapons.
-The weapons automatically shoots at enemies within its range.
+The track determines which areas of terrain the tank can cross.
+These include wheels, which can only cross basic terrain, such as stone; half-tracks, which can cross over desert; snow-mobiles, which can cross over snow; boats, which can cross over water; and hover-crafts, which can cross over all terrain types.
+Making tanks without tracks renders them immobile.
+The engine determines not only how fast the tank can go, but how many weapons an individual tank can possess.
+Weapons weigh down tanks and make them slower.
+A tank with a total of five engine power and three weapons travels the same speed as a tank with a total of two engine power and no weapons.
+The weapons automatically shoot at enemies within its range.
 The player can place as many weapons in a tank as it has engine power, and can not exceed a fixed height limit.
 The player can also order tanks to attack a specific tank or area of terrain.
-There are over sixty weapons in-game throughout the five time periods.
-Finally, the radar only comes in one variety, and is needed to make the tank function.
+There are over 60 weapons throughout the game.
+Finally, the radar only comes in one variety, and is needed to make the tanks function.

-Power-ups are collected both by being made by the Part-O-Matic and unlocked by buttons requiring a certain experience level of the tank that touches it.
+Power-ups are collected by being created by the Part-O-Matic and unlocked by buttons requiring a certain experience level of the tank that touches it.
 These buttons may also unlock certain areas or parts necessary to winning the game.
 Furthermore, there are boulders, movable by crane, which can be used as a Part-O-Matic resource, weapons, or walls from enemy tanks.

 Terrain

-There are four main types of terrain: Ground, which can be crossed by any track and can be composed of stone, grass, dirt, etc., and Snow, Desert, and Water, only crossable by their counterpart tracks.
-In addition, there are quicksand, which sinks tanks' tracks and any dropped objects, mud puddles, which cause tank tracks to get muddy and slow down until cleaned, lava, which burns anything that touches it until put out by water or waiting, acid, which hurts anything that touches it until taken off, and sheep-dip, a green goo which energizes sheep and cleans off parts.
+There are four main types of terrain: ground, snow, desert, and water.
+Ground can be crossed by any track and can be composed of stone, grass, dirt, and so on.
+Snow, desert, and water are only crossable with the appropriate tracks.
+In addition, there is quicksand, which sinks tanks' tracks and any dropped objects; mud puddles, which cause tank tracks to get muddy and slow down until it is cleaned; lava, which burns anything that touches it until it is extinguished by water; acid, which damages anything that touches it until it is removed; and sheep-dip, a green goo which energizes sheep and cleans off parts.